Bharat9848/notes/paper/bigTable.md

 - Each cell holds the unique version of data based on timestamp.
 - Each column is referred with column family qualifier `<columnFamily:column>` .
 - Each cell stores multiple version in form of having different timestamp.
+- Multiple columns are grouped in a **column family**
+- Tablets are merged and split on the basis of volume of data.

 ### Metadata data model